CDs & DVDs

 Article: NTSC or PAL - how do I maximize my audience?

-Spine labels & Security tagsspine label
+Spine labels & Security tags

 Spine labels are the clear adhesive stickers used to seal the edges of DVD cases, which makes it difficult to open the package quickly.
 Security tags are small devices inserted into the case to set off anti-theft alarms at stores.
 Both of these options are used help prevent theft in retail environments.
 If you're interested in either option, please give us a call for a custom quote.